locationtech/geomesa/docs/user/kafka/usage.rst

                                              all existing messages are processed.
 However, feature listeners will still be invoked as normal.
                                              See :ref:`kafka_initial_load`
 ``kafka.consumer.count``             Integer Number of kafka consumers used per feature type.
 Set to 0 to disable consuming (i.e. producer only)
+``kafka.producer.clear``             Boolean Send a 'clear' message on startup.
+This will cause clients to ignore any data that was in the
-``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics ``kafka.serialization.type``         String  Internal serialization format to use for kafka messages.
+                                             topic prior to startup ``kafka.topic.partitions``           Integer Number of partitions to use in new kafka topics ``kafka.topic.replication``          Integer Replication factor to use in new kafka topics ``kafka.serialization.type``         String  Internal serialization format to use for kafka messages.
 Must be one of ``kryo`` or ``avro``